Privacy

 Right to restriction of processing – You have the right to ask us to restrict the processing of your personal information in certain circumstances.

 Right to data portability – You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.
+This right generally applies only in limited cases, including where processing is based on consent.

 The rights you have depend on the lawful basis for processing.